Ohmynimoo/Laboratory-Activity/README.md

 Html Tags and Hyperlink

 ## Description
-💻: Laboratory Activity in Web System and Technologies Including Html Tags and Hyperlink
+💻: Group Laboratory Activity in Web System and Technologies Bachelor of Science in Information Technology
+Professor: Anthony Gacis

 ### Activities
 Acitivity 1